AnggaR96s/Reforestation/README.md

-## In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?